writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### RocketSign

-In this section, we provide definitions for terms related to RocketSign:
+In this section, we provide definitions for terms related to **RocketSign**:

 - **RocketSign Embedded UX**: A feature that allows users to interact with and sign documents within your platform.
 An embedded user interface enables document preparation, signing, and management.